bhrutledge/til/python/broken-pipe.md

-# Avoid broken pipe errors
+# Avoid broken pipe errors from Python scripts

 For example: